cilium/cilium/Documentation/operations/upgrade.rst

 * The ``CILIUM_PREPEND_IPTABLES_CHAIN`` environment variable has been renamed to ``CILIUM_PREPEND_IPTABLES_CHAINS`` (note the trailing ``S``) to more accurately match the name of the associated command line flag ``--prepend-iptables-chains``.
+* If Cilium is configured with BPF masquerade support but the requirements are not met (e.g: NodePort service implementation in BPF is disabled or socket load-balancing is disabled), it will fail to initialize and will log an error instead of silently fall back to iptables based masquerading.

 .. _upgrade_cilium_cli_helm_mode: